GREAT PATHFINDER WIND PROJECT PROFILE

 - Existing high-voltage power lines and highways would limit the need for new infrastructure

-- Up to 200 local construction related jobs and significant local spending during construction
+- Approximately 350 local construction-related jobs and significant local spending during construction

-- 15-20 full-time jobs created for operations and maintenance
+- Up to 15 full-time jobs created for operations and maintenance

 WHY BOONE AND HAMILTON COUNTIES?